 The Indicator-Applet used houses four standard options: hide window, stop/start recording, pause recording and quit.
 The icon used, however, leaves a lot to be desired.

-Available for Ubuntu 10.10 through 13.04, Audio Recorder can be installed via its own dedicated PPA.
+Available for Ubuntu, Audio Recorder can be installed through its own dedicated PPA.

 To install via terminal issue the following commands: –